ysyk2021/how-to-build-trust-based-workplace-relationships-that-foster-open-communication-and/src/chapter-8-1.md

-# The Importance of Managing Conflict and Resolving Issues in Trust-Based Workplace Relationships

 In this chapter, we will explore the significance of managing conflict and resolving issues in trust-based workplace relationships.
 Conflict is inevitable in any organization, but how it is managed can either strengthen or weaken the bonds between colleagues.
 By effectively addressing conflicts and finding resolutions, you can cultivate an environment of trust, collaboration, and mutual respect.